kene111/foondamate_mle/README.md

 4) could i share your email?

 Note: Although, these examples hold true, use of english could say otherwise.
-What I mean by this is "I can share your email" is a statement, but using the right tonality, "I can share your email?" is a question.
+What I mean by this is "I can share your email" is a statement, but using the right tonality, "I can share your email ?" is now a question.

 Note: I decided to classify sentences that make a statement under the "Students want to know if can share" class, reason being that a statement could be challenged, since it not yet done.